UEFA Conference League: Prize money

 Additionally, each domestic champion not qualifying for the League Phase of any tournament received an additional €260,000.

-Each club which qualifies for the League Phase will also receive a bonus payment based on their league ranking.
+Each club that qualifies for the League Phase will also receive a bonus payment based on their league ranking.
 The total amount initially available for the league ranking bonus is €18,648,000 divided into 666 equal shares of €28,000.
 As €400,000 is available for each match played in the league phase, for every draw in the League Phase, €133,000 is unallocated and is added to the total league ranking bonus fund, increasing the value of each share.
 The team that finishes 1st in the League Phase receives 36 shares, with the amount of shares received falling by 1 for each subsequent position, with the 36th place team receiving a single share.